Tinchy Stryder: Business ventures and endorsements

 In September 2006, Stryder created the clothing brand Star in the Hood, named after his pseudonym "Star in the Hood".
 In June 2010, he aligned Takeover Entertainment Limited, with entertainment powerhouses Roc Nation LLC and Live Nation, and created Takeover Roc Nation.
 The joint venture ended in 2013 but he remains close to Roc Nation.

 In December 2008, Stryder created his own global publishing company, Takeover/Cloud 9 by a joint venture with EMI division EMI Music Publishing.

 On 8 November 2011, Honda's motorbike division hired Stryder for their pan-European campaign.
 The campaign featuring Stryder was supported by Facebook, Inc., and a tie-up with fashion brand GAS in order to push the Vision 50, Honda's 50cc entry level scooter.
 The Vision 50 was launched on 8 November 2011 at the EICMA (Milan Motorcycle Show) in Milan, Italy along with six other bike models.

 In June 2012, Danquah released a line of consumer electronics.
 The Goji Electronics line consists of the brand of headphones, Goji Tinchy Stryder, the Goji On Cloud 9 Audio equipment, a circumaural headphone, an on-ear headphone, an in-ear headphone, a series of HD over-ear headphones, a supra-aural headphone, travel speakers, also consumer electronics such as tablet computer, netbook and smartphone accessories.
 The headphones are distributed by DSG International plc.
 DSG International and Danquah announced the deal in June 2012.
 The Goji Electronics consumer electronics and audio equipment, known as Goji Tinchy Stryder and Goji On Cloud 9, were available for sale mid-July 2012 and are distributed by DSG International plc subsidiaries across Europe and Pixmania globally.

 Personal life

 Stryder revealed in January 2010 that he wanted to become a footballer as a youth.
 Stryder was a left-footed player who could play as a striker or second striker, and was enrolled at the academy of Wimbledon F.C. from 2000 to 2003 and the youth team of Leyton Orient F.C. from 2003 to 2006.
 Stryder has a daughter, Arabella, with fiancée Amba Miller.
 In May 2021, they had a son.

 Charity work

-On Thursday 4 November 2010 Stryder attended the O2 Shepherd's Bush Empire in England, for Alicia Keys' charity Keep a Child Alive charity ball and auction, along with other special guests.
+On 4 November 2010 Stryder attended the O2 Shepherd's Bush Empire in England, for Alicia Keys' charity Keep a Child Alive charity ball and auction, along with other special guests.
 All proceeds from the auctions for the event were donated to Keep a Child Alive (KCA).
 Stryder donates income from Goji Electronics to charity.